CelestialAmber/Pokemon-Red-Unity/README.md

 # Pokemon Red Unity
 Recreation of Pokémon Red/Blue in Unity

-NOTE: This project is on indefinite hold, partially from lack of motivation to work on this project and wanting to work on other things.
+**NOTE**: This project is on indefinite hold, partially from lack of motivation to work on this project and wanting to work on other things.
 I may eventually work on it again at some point in the future.

 ## Main resources/references used: